Blink-182 reunite with Tom DeLonge, announce new music and world tour

 Feb 26 – Christchurch, NZ – Christchurch Arena!

 Back in July, Matt Skiba said that he didn’t know if he was still a part of Blink-182.
-The Alkaline Trio vocalist joined the band in 2015 as a replacement for guitarist Tom DeLonge who left “to change the world for my kids”.
+The Alkaline Trio vocalist joined the band in 2015 as a replacement for DeLonge who left “to change the world for my kids”.

 DeLonge then hinted that he’d rejoined the group later this summer, before Hoppus said the original trio were in “a really great place right now”.